FLO-2DSoftware/FLO-2D-Docs/source/setup/qgis_setup.rst

    - Additional tools installed through the OSGeo4W environment

-.. dropdown:: Option B: QGIS Stand Alone Installation
+.. dropdown:: Option C: QGIS Stand Alone Installation Older Versions

-   Follow these instructions to set up a simpler version of QGIS.
-The images say 3.28 but the steps are the same for 3.34 LTR.
+   Follow these instructions to set up a older version of QGIS.

+   .. note:: The images reference QGIS verison 3.28 but the steps are the same for any stand alone version of QGIS.

    1. Double click the QGIS-OSGeo4W-3.28.11-1.msi file.